Koenkk/zigbee2mqtt.io/docs/devices/STZB402.md

       topic: 'zigbee2mqtt/THERMOSTAT_FRIENDLY_NAME/set/thermostat_outdoor_temperature'
 ```

+**IMPORTANT**: The outdoor temperature need to be refreshed at least each 4 hours, or the `EXT` display will be cleared on the thermostat.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,
 manual integration is possible with the following configuration: